fish-shell/fish-shell/CONTRIBUTING.rst

 Contributions are welcome, and there are many ways to contribute!

-Whether you want to change some of the core rust/C++ source, enhance or add a completion script or function, improve the documentation or translate something, this document will tell you how.
+Whether you want to change some of the core Rust source, enhance or add a completion script or function, improve the documentation or translate something, this document will tell you how.

 Getting Set Up